-Other native “black birds” inhabit Colorado as well, (red-winged and yellow-headed).
+Other native “blackbirds” inhabit Colorado as well, (red-winged and yellow-headed).
 These are protected by state and federal regulations.
 You want to be sure not to mistake these for the starling.

-European starlings commonly nest in attics, on buildings and under ceramic tiles on roofs.
+European starlings commonly nest in attics, on buildings, and under ceramic tiles on roofs.
 They are also problematic in barns and warehouses.
 In addition, these birds are known to transmit diseases such as encephalitis and ornithosis.

-Futhermore, they compete with native species and have been known to mimic the sounds of other birds and will lay their eggs in another bird’s nest.
+Furthermore, they compete with native species and have been known to mimic the sounds of other birds and will lay their eggs in another bird’s nest.

 Do not confuse house sparrows with native sparrows (i.e. chipping, grasshopper, and song sparrow).
 These species are protected by state and federal regulations.

 Pigeons are a very common non-native species and are easily distinguishable.
 They typically are blue-gray with two black bands on the wings and one black band on the tail that contrasts with its white rump.
-Color morphs range from mottled brown to sooty black to soild white.
+Color morphs range from mottled brown to sooty black to solid white.

 They are larger than the tawny-brown mourning doves that are native to the US and protected by state and federal regulations.

 The Cliff Swallow is a migrant inhabitant of Colorado that typically arrives here in early spring (April/May).
-They have a rust colored face with a white forehead, a square tail, metallic dark blue backs, and pale cinnamon rumps.
+They have a rust-colored face with a white forehead, a square tail, metallic dark blue backs, and pale cinnamon rumps.
 Their mud nests are easily distinguished from that of a Barn Swallow because it is fully enclosed except for the entry hole.

-Cliff swallows often build their nests under soffits on houses, apartments, and commercial buildings, where they can cause a huge mess with mud and diseae carrying feces.
+Cliff swallows often build their nests under soffits on houses, apartments, and commercial buildings, where they can cause a huge mess with mud and disease-carrying feces.
 They also carry an ectoparasite known as a swallow bug (in the same family as the bed bug).
 If the nest is on a home or building, these insects may move inside once the birds migrate for the year.

 These birds are protected by the Migratory Bird Treaty Act and once eggs are laid, or babies are in the nest, the nest cannot be disturbed until the babies have left.

-The barn swallow is also a migratory birds that can be seen in Colorado during spring and summer.
+The barn swallow is also a migratory bird that can be seen in Colorado during spring and summer.
 These birds look very similar to cliff swallows, except that they are cobalt blue colored above and tawny below with forked tails (their most distinguishing feature).

 The Northern flicker is a large brownish–grey woodpecker with black plumage, a black speckled breast, and either red or yellow feathers under their wings.
-They are a bit unlike most other woodpeckers, as they typically feed on the ground.
+They are unlike most other woodpeckers, as they typically feed on the ground.